 Most notably, the cast of more than 50, one of the largest in Manatee Players’ history, doesn’t include quite enough great voices.
 There are no bad voices, certainly, but one or two decent-sized roles are inhabited by actors who are not quite up to the vocal rigors of the score.

-The opening night performance Thursday was marred by sound problems.
+Besides, the opening night performance was marred by sound problems.
 Body mics cut out often, and some actors were much louder than others.
 And there was occasional but noticeable clatter as sets were moved around offstage.

 But such shortcomings pale in the glow of this overwhelming production directed by Rick Kerby, the Manatee Players’ artistic director.